rouevalar/kova/README.md

 USDC is the native gas token.
 Contributors pay fees in the same token they are donating in.
 There is no "you need ETH to donate USDC" problem.
 A first-time user can contribute immediately.

-Sub-second finality.
+Finality in under a second.
 The campaign dashboard updates the moment a transaction is confirmed.
 There is no waiting for block confirmations.

----

 Built on Arc Testnet.
 Every dollar earns while it waits.